bourquenoud/ass/doc/ass_syntax.md

 # Substitutions list

+ - `ID` Subsituted for the opcode ID, extended/trucated to width.
+Expects no arguments.
+ - `LABEL_ABS` Substituted for the address of label, extended/trucated to width.
+Expects a label.
- - `LABEL_REL()` compute a relative jump from a label in 2's complement. -1 jump means stay where it is, and 0 means go to next instruction, truncated to length
+ - `LABEL_REL` Substituted for a relative jump from a label in 2's complement.
+0 jump means stay where it is.
+Sign extended/trucated to width.
+Expects a label.
- - `IMMEDIATE()` expecte an immediate value, trucated to length
+ - `IMMEDIATE` Substituted for an immediate value, extended/trucated to width.
+Expects a value which can be an hexadecimal by prefixing it with `0x`, a decimal value by default, an octal value by prefixing it with `0`(zero), a binary value by prefixing with `0b`, or a ASCII char by enclosing it in quotes `'`

 # Parameters list